What’s New in the U.S. Visa Process for Indians (2025): Stricter Rules, Higher Costs, and More Hassle

 - Visa fee validity: Still valid for 365 days after payment.

-- Document checklist: Requirements remain the same as before.
+- Document checklist: Requirements remain unchanged.

-What To Do If Your Dropbox Appointment Was Cancelled
+7. What To Do If Your Dropbox Appointment Was Cancelled

 - Check your email for an official cancellation notice.

-- Log in to your visa profile on ustraveldocs.com to reschedule.
+- Log in to ustraveldocs.com to reschedule.

-- Increases financial strain with new and hidden fees.
+- Added financial strain through new fees.